 Figure 3.49: Positive class prediction indices

 From the indices of positive predictions, we can already tell that not every sample in the training data was classified correctly: the positive samples were the first 20 samples, but there are indices outside of that range here.
-You may have already guessed that a linear decision boundary would not be able to perfectly classify these data, based on your discussion.
+You may have already guessed that a linear decision boundary would not be able to perfectly classify these data, based on examining them.
 Now let's put these predictions on the plot, in the form of circles around each data point, colored according to the prediction.
 You can compare the color of the X symbols, the true labels of the data, to the color of the circles (predictions), to see which points were classified correctly and incorrectly.

 Here is the plotting code: